abdurrahaman8035/blog-app/README.md

 - The `accounts` app handles user authentication

 , including registration, login, logout, and profile management.
-- The `mysite` folder contains the project settings and URL configurations.
+- The `config` folder contains the project settings and URL configurations.
 - The `static` folder includes static files such as CSS stylesheets.
 - The `templates` folder contains HTML templates used by the project.